 Most commonly, brain tumours develop from cells that support the nerve cells of the brain.
 These are called glial cells, and a tumour of glial cells is called a glioma.

-The most common type of glioma is a glioblastoma (also called glioblastoma multiforme).
+The most common type of glioma is a glioblastoma (also called glioblastoma multiforme, GBM).
 Glioblastoma is the most common malignant primary brain tumour, accounting for almost a quarter of all brain tumour diagnoses.
 It is also one of the most aggressive tumours.
 It has a devastating impact – there is no cure and most patients die within one year of diagnosis.

 Who is affected?